 Thank you Adrian!
 I was skeptical at first of the conference format.
 But now I’m really glad that it was organized that way!

 Experience to understand

 Sometimes you need to experience to understand.
 Seth Godin puts it like this:

 It turns out, humans don’t use explanations to make change happen.
 They change, and then try to explain it.

 When I have the opportunity and authority to facilitate an experience that can lead to powerful, appropriate learning and change, I don’t spend much time explaining why it might do so.
 I just start.
 The hardest part is being given the authority to do it.
 Because that requires trust in my ability to deliver what I’m offering.

 I don’t blame the skeptics out there.
 The world is full of people who promise miracles and don’t deliver.
 That’s why, besides attempting to explain why what I do works, I also encourage clients to talk to some of the tens of thousands of people who have participated in one of my experiential sessions or conferences.
 If they take the time to check, this usually does the trick.

 Yes, it’s hard to take a leap and trust something you haven’t experienced and don’t yet understand.
-If you asked me to be the first person to ever jump from a plane with something called a “parachute” on my back, I’d turn you down.
+Ask me to be the first person to ever jump from a plane with something called a “parachute” on my back?
+I’d turn you down.
 But you’re not the first person to jump!
-Talk to people you trust who have already made it safely and wonderfully to the ground, and realize that if they did it, you can do it too.
+Talk to people you trust who have already made it safely and wonderfully to the ground.
+You may well realize that if they did it, you can do it too.